 For health care students and providers at UMMC, real-life experience is a vital enhancement to classroom education.
 It is crucial they practice communication, observation, and critical thinking skills with real people.

-To meet this important need, our Standardized Patient (SP) Program recruits, trains, and schedules people to serveas “actors” in simulated health care situations in which a health professional learner is tasked with caring for the simulated patient.
+To meet this important need, our SP Program recruits, trains, and schedules people to serveas “actors” in simulated health care situations in which a health professional learner is tasked with caring for the simulated patient.

 SPs must be between the ages of 16 and 75.
 They are expected to take their work seriously and exhibit professional behavior.